Uploading Multiple Files at the Same Time Using Multithreading in Node.js

 Node.js is often described as a single-threaded environment, but this is a common misconception.
 While the main event loop is single-threaded, Node.js offers powerful modules such as worker_threads and child_process to enable multithreading and parallelism.

-• child_process spawns independent processes with separate memory, useful for CPU-heavy tasks or OS-level commands.
+worker_threadsshare memory with the main thread and are ideal for lightweight background tasks.child_processspawns independent processes with separate memory, useful for CPU-heavy tasks or OS-level commands.

 In this tutorial, you will learn how to use the worker_threads module to upload multiple files in parallel to Google Cloud Storage using Streams.
 This approach boosts performance and makes your application more responsive.